We buy jumbo packages of raw almonds at Costco (photo © Niederegger Marzipan).

-The Jordan almond, a large plump variety of almond from Malaga, Spain, is considered to be the finest cultivated almond.
-It is frequently sold with a hard colored sugar coating.
+The Jordan almond, a large plump variety of almonds from Malaga, Spain, is considered to be the finest cultivated almond.
+It is frequently sold with a hard-colored sugar coating.

 Almonds are the most nutrient-dense tree nut.
 One ounce of almonds (20-25 almonds) contains 160 calories and only 1 gram of saturated fat and no cholesterol.
 The unsaturated fat in almonds is “good” fat, with 13 grams per one-ounce serving.